Navagio Beach: History and namesake

-On 2 October 1980, the coaster MV Panagiotis, ran aground in the waters around Zakynthos Island on Navagio Beach during stormy weather and bad visibility.
+On 5 October 1980, the coaster MV Panagiotis ran aground in the waters around Zakynthos Island on Navagio Beach during stormy weather and bad visibility.
 Some rumours claim the ship was smuggling contraband; however, official sources did not confirm this, and the captain was not convicted for such offences at the time.
 Recently released court documents and photos relating to the incident back up the smuggler story, suggesting that Panagiotis was allegedly making its way from Turkey with a freight of contraband cigarettes headed for Italy.
 Encountering stormy weather, the ship ran aground in the cove, where the crew abandoned her to evade the pursuing Navy.
-After the captain alerted the authorities, 29 locals were convicted of looting the cargo and valuable equipment from the wrecked ship.
 The ship was abandoned and still rests buried in the limestone gravel of the beach that now bears the nickname Shipwreck.

 The beach was briefly closed in 2018, and swimming and boat anchoring were forbidden, after a cliff above the beach collapsed.
 The beach reopened and anchoring is permitted, but with restrictions out of concerns over future landslides.

-In 2018, the beach was named as the world's best beach in a poll by over 1,000 travel journalists and professionals.
+In September 2022 another landslide occurred, after a 5.4-magnitude earthquake took place between Kefalonia and Zakynthos.
+After this the beach was closed to locals and visitors and will remain closed for the whole summer of 2023 till at least September.
+The decision to prohibit access to the Navagio beach was recommended by a team of experts from the Earthquake Planning and Protection Organization (OASP), following a visit to the site on March 8 2023, as part of a regular reassessment of its safety.
+Boats will be able to approach but swimming will not be allowed near the beach.